 When you’re young and not making much money, saving for retirement is way down your list of priorities.
 But a Roth IRA is a great way to pay a low tax rate now and save more of your hard-earned cash down the road.
 And in some cases, even higher income investors can benefit from a Roth by opting for current tax rates in order to protect themselves from the risk of higher taxes in the years to come.

 Thankfully, there are a host of great providers out there to fit your personal Roth IRA goals.
-Scottrade is an amazing one-stop shop for many investment needs, including Roth IRAs.
+Like Scottrade before it, TD Ameritrade is an amazing one-stop shop for many investment needs, including Roth IRAs.
 For beginners, Wealthfront offers hassle-free, automated investment management and financial planning at no additional cost (or effort) to you.
 And for those experienced investors who want to get into the nitty-gritty of their investments, the research and contribution matching of Fidelity make it a powerful platform for Roth IRA investing.